shawnhankim/nginx-quota-decrementer/README.md

 # nginx-quota-decrementer
-NGINX quota decrement service for distributed systems such as API gateway.
+NGINX quota decrement service for distributed systems such as API gateways.

 ## Getting Started